DSC_0218-006.JPG

 A lovely Visit to Mt.
 Vestrahorn and Stokksnes in Southeast Iceland

 On my 10-day trip around Iceland, I visited one of the most breathtaking locations in southeast Iceland, Mt.
 Vestrahorn and the Stokksnes peninsula, and stayed overnight at the Viking café.
 This is one of the must-stop locations when visiting this part of Iceland.
 Mt.
-Vestrahorn is one of the most photographed mountains in Iceland and I have seen some amazing photos of this beautiful mountain.
+Vestrahorn is one of the most photographed mountains in Iceland, and I have seen some fantastic photos of it.
 Top photo: Mt.
 Vestrahorn Mt.
 Vestrahorn Iurie Belegurschi's photos of Mt.
-Vestrahorn are ever so beautiful, as is his whole collection of photos of Iceland.
-He has allowed me to use his photos for
+Vestrahorn are ever so beautiful, as is his whole collection of Iceland photos.
+He has allowed me to use his photos for my travel blog, and

 124536